Physical Science

 About Physical Science at K-State

-Cutting across a variety of Physical Science disciplines, it intentionally trades depth of learning for broader scope of inquiry.
+Cutting across a variety of physical science disciplines, it intentionally trades depth of learning for broader scope of inquiry.
 By offering more latitude in its curriculum design, it often allows students to prepare for less traditional or unique scientific ventures.
-It also occasionally serves as an undergraduate pathway to certain professional programs.
+It can also serve as an undergraduate pathway to certain professional programs.

 • Math